fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 mainImage.isAnchor: false
 draft: true
 ---
-If you’ve been writing JavaScript which includes other JS code on-demand, the chances are you were either working outside the browser with Node.js or on a web application where a bundler compiles ECMAScript `import` and `export` down to “old” code for browsers.
-However since Spring 2017, ES modules work _natively_ in all modern browsers (but not IE).
+If you’ve been writing JavaScript which includes other JS code on-demand, the chances are you were either working outside the browser with Node.js or on a web application where a bundler compiles ECMAScript `import` and `export` down to ES5 code for browsers.
+However since Spring 2017, ES modules work _natively_ in all modern browsers.
 Our HTML can employ `<script type="module">` to include a script which uses ES modules.
-This, however, is where things get complicated, with many factors to consider and competing suggestions for best practice.
+This, however, is where things get complicated, with many factors to consider and many competing opinions on best practice.

 - https://www.rollupjs.org/guide/en/